rmolinamir/typescript-cheatsheet/README.md

       this.printAge()
     }
   }

   const robert = new Robert('rmolinamir', 'example@email.com');

   console.log(robert);
 ```

 The class Robert, would be able to access all of the Person members, and overwrite them if possible. **Note that `super` has to be called in the constructor of the Robert class, to execute any logic that may be stored inside the parent Person class' constructor.
 If not called, side effects may happen**.

 ## Getters & Setters <a name="getterssetters"></a>

+TypeScript offers two great features for classes: `get`, and `set`.
+These are keywords that can be used to create a getter or setter function that can share the same name, and run whatever logic the programmer decides to pass into.
+Here's an example:

 ```ts
   class Plant {
     private _species: string = 'Default';